Easysort/Easysort/docs/products/index.md

 3. Should the software become mainstream, we still "own" the software.
 Everyone can use it, but we are the ones with the most knowledge on how this complex system works.
 Like Linux and Android, you made a reserved technology accessible and as companies use your software they most likely require help to fit to their exact usecase.

 4. We produce and sell custom hardware solutions that are not freely available.
-This is how we mainly make money.
+We also do implementation for our customers together with cloud hosting.
+These are some of the ways we are able to make money.

 5. We're doing it because we want the world to be a better place.
 Money is not everything.